 If your business handles sensitive personal information – be that staff’s or stakeholders’ – here are some tips to help deal with the data securely.

 - Make sure you only collect and store personal information necessary to carry out your services.

 - Build privacy protections into your information handling processes.

-- Asses the risks in relation to collecting personal information.
+- Assess the risks of collecting personal information.

 - Have a strategy to protect personal information that you hold.

 - Destroy or de-identify personal information that is no longer legally needed.